 Topics include self-advocacy, assertiveness, IEP preparation, and how to run your IEP meeting.

 Whose Future Is It?
-Introductory Kit includes one of each of the Student Reader, Workbook, Software (Win/Mac CD), and Instructor’s Guide with PDFs of the Reader and Workbook on Win/Mac CD with classroom license for printouts.
+Introductory Kit includes one of each of the Student Reader, Workbook, downloadable software (Windows/Mac), and Instructor’s Guide with downloadable PDFs of the Reader and Workbook with a classroom license for printouts.

 Student Reader, spiralbound, 214 pages; Workbook, spiralbound, 186 pages; Instructor's Guide, spiralbound, 2011.